zvjaceslavs/intshare/Zabbix/template_tp-link_managed_switch_with_snmp_v3/5.0/README.md

 ## Description

-## Description It is for TP-Link managed switches ## Overview Template can be used for TP-link managed switch SNMPv3 ## Author carissa
+It is for TP-Link managed switches

 ## Overview